 Browse through our 2017 Yard Tour locations in this gallery!
-The tour will feature a diverse array of naturescaped yards: large and small, homes and school yards, brand new and a decade old!
+The tour featured a diverse array of naturescaped yards: large and small, homes and school yards, brand new and a decade old!
 We have listed some highlights here.
 Each description below also has a downloadable plant list.

 Tucked into the St Johns neighborhood, this yard features a lot and a half of naturescaping, outdoor entertainment areas, and food production.
 The front yard features street trees planted with Friends of Trees and a shady native garden under a large fruit tree.
 The backyard, once covered with blackberry brambles, now features a huge Pacific ninebark, Oregon grape, dogwood, and espaliered apple trees.
 View the Yard A plant list.